Whisky Or Whiskey: Unraveling the Mystery

 Spelling Differences: A Geographic Twist

-• Whisky: In Scotland, whisky is aged in oak barrels and follows traditional methods.
-Scotch whisky, for example, needs to age for at least three years.
-This aging process gives it that signature smoky and smooth flavor.
+• Whisky: In Scotland, whisky is aged in oak barrels following traditional methods.
+Scotch whisky must age for at least three years to develop its signature smoky flavor.

 The Magic of Whiskey Barrels